ggirtsou/ggirtsou.github.io/_posts/2019-07-06-the-essence-of-terraform.md

 ## The essence

-If we simplify Terraform and exclude its state and storage characteristics, we end up with a translation mechanism!
+If we simplify Terraform and exclude its state management and storage characteristics, we end up with a translation mechanism!
 That "translation" mechanism is simply reading HCL files and makes the appropriate API calls by using [providers](https://www.terraform.io/docs/configuration/providers.html).

+In the simplest terms, you can say [AWS CloudFormation](https://aws.amazon.com/cloudformation/) does the same but takes JSON and YAML as input.

 ## Your experience